 Pick Wonderchat if you want slightly more sources and workflows at the entry tier.
 Their Starter gives 100 webpages per agent vs saavos's 10 sources.
 If you have a large documentation site, that matters.

-Pick FastBots if you need live agent takeover from the entry tier — that's a feature saavos doesn't offer, and FastBots has it at Essential ($89/mo Business plan).
-You're also paying $20/month more at Essential for 2,000 messages vs saavos's 1,000, and you get to pick your own LLM (GPT-4o, Claude Sonnet, Gemini) per bot rather than being locked to one model family.
+Pick FastBots if you need live agent takeover from the entry tier — that's a feature saavos doesn't offer, and FastBots includes it on their Essential plan.
+You pay meaningfully more per month than saavos Solo for it (Essential also bundles 2,000 messages vs saavos's 1,000), and you get to pick your own LLM (GPT-4o, Claude Sonnet, Gemini) per bot rather than being locked to one model family.
 That flexibility has real value for teams that need to tune model choice per use case.

 Pick Chatbase if you need WhatsApp, Instagram, or Messenger channels, or if you need model selection (GPT-5, Claude 4, Gemini) per bot.
 Chatbase has the widest channel and model coverage in this group.
 At $32/mo annual for Hobby (500 credits), it's also priced for that extra capability.